Thom polynomials relative to prescribed maps around the boundary: Introduction

 The next problem is to describe the structure of relative Thom polynomials.
-For this purpose, we employ Kervaire's relative characteristic classes, which are relative versions of the usual characteristic classes for vector bundles (\cref{section:RCC}).
-We introduce the notion of {\it framable} (or {\it framed}) {\it prescribed data}, from which relative characteristic classes are properly induced (\cref{definition:framable-prescribed-data}).
+For this purpose, we employ Kervaire's relative characteristic classes, which are relative versions of the usual characteristic classes for vector bundles (see \cref{section:RCC}; they can also be regarded as relative Thom polynomials).
+We introduce the notion of {\it framable prescribed datum}, from which the relative characteristic classes are induced in a quite natural way (\cref{definition:framable-prescribed-data}).
 In particular, the map $\phi$ is assumed to be non-singular.
-Once such data are given, we become able to substitute the induced classes into the absolute Thom polynomial and also to compare the resulting relative cohomology class and the relative Thom polynomial.
-Then the main result is stated as follows, and has three versions as in the absolute case (\cref{section:main}).
-Let $\epsilon^k$ denote the trivial bundle of rank $k$ and $\gamma^m$ the tautological bundle over $\BO(m)$ or $\BU(m)$.
+Once such a datum is given, we can substitute the induced classes into the absolute Thom polynomial and also compare the resulting relative class to the relative Thom polynomial.
+The main result is stated as follows and has three versions, as in the absolute version.
+Let $\epsilon^k$ denote the trivial vector bundle of rank $k$ and $\gamma^l$ the tautological bundle over $\BO(l)$ or $\BU(l)$.
 Assume that $m \le n$.